 When I posted a park photo on my LinkedIn profile, a friend who used to live in German Village said that for years, he watered and weeded in the park every Friday morning as a gardening volunteer.
 He said that a long-time, now-deceased resident, Jerry Glick, built on what others had started and “made it into the showplace it is today.”

 At this point in the afternoon, I wasn’t hungry yet but was ready for some water and another cup of coffee.
-A lot of my time in Columbus was spent on their Coffee Experience Trail and Made in CBUS [locally-made goods] Trail – more on that in a future post – so I made my way to the Village location of Stauf’s Coffee Roasters.
+A lot of my time in Columbus was spent on their Coffee Experience Trail and Made in CBUS [locally-made goods] Trail – here’s what I found on those trails – so I made my way to the Village location of Stauf’s Coffee Roasters.

 It is right next to another well-loved Village merchant, the enormous Book Loft independent book store.
 Stauf’s has tea offerings in addition to coffee; the Ohio Thunder Chai was tempting….